Investin-pro/Investin_docs/docs/manager.md

 ### Performance fee

-As discussed earlier manager will be entitiled to collect the performance fee on meeting the criteria they reach the minimum return they set for themselves during deploying funds.
-This feature insures managers meet certain targets of profits before collecting any performance fee.
+As mentioned earlier, the Manager will be able to collect the performance fee on each investment upon fulfilling the minimum return they set for their Fund during the creation process.
+This feature ensures Managers meet the predefined returns before collecting any performance fee.
+1/10th of the total fee collected by the Manager is allocated to the protocol.

 !!! info
-    Manager is expected to keep the performance fee in base token of fund, they wont be able to collect the fee in case the funds are invested in other assets
+Manager is expected to keep the performance fee amount available in base denomination of the fund when they wish to claim it.
+They will not be able to collect the fee in the case that the amount is invested in other assets.

 ## Staking (revenue sharing)